 Root website and apps

 Your insurance card is on the app (Root will also mail you a paper card).
-You file claims through the app or website, and you can refer friends to Root (and get a cash bonus if they sign up), and you can request roadside assistance through the app.
+You file claims through the app or website, and you can refer friends to Root (and get a cash bonus if they sign up) and request roadside assistance through the app.
+Root’s website is easy to navigate and read, and it takes a simplistic, no-nonsense approach.

 Who is Root car insurance good for?